 Rockport is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Texas.
-With a population of 10,490 people and three constituent neighborhoods, Rockport is the 242nd largest community in Texas.
+With a population of 10,436 people and eight constituent neighborhoods, Rockport is the 250th largest community in Texas.

 One of the nice things about Rockport is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Being a small city, Rockport does not have a public transit system used by locals to get to and from work.
+Rockport is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Rockport in 2010 was $26,513, which is upper middle income relative to Texas and the nation.
-This equates to an annual income of $106,052 for a family of four.
+The per capita income in Rockport in 2018 was $43,440, which is wealthy relative to Texas and the nation.
+This equates to an annual income of $173,760 for a family of four.
 However, Rockport contains both very wealthy and poor people as well.

-Rockport is a somewhat ethnically-diverse city.
+Rockport is a very ethnically-diverse city.
 The people who call Rockport home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Rockport residents report their race to be White, followed by Asian.
+The greatest number of Rockport residents report their race to be White, followed by Black or African-American.
 Rockport also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.80% of the city’s residents.
-Important ancestries of people in Rockport include Irish, English, French, and Italian.
+People of Hispanic or Latino origin account for 29.05% of the city’s residents.
+Important ancestries of people in Rockport include German, English, Irish, French, and Scottish.

 The most common language spoken in Rockport is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Italian.